-However, as it is with most of human affairs, what seems to be logically obvious and beneficial is not what most of the people are capable of doing.
+However, as it is with most of the human affairs, what seems to be logically obvious and beneficial is not what most people are capable of doing.

 From my own, online-dating-experience, I know that most of the image-related-presentations, which the aspiring online-daters are using are utterly hopeless and utterly useless.

 What most of the people - who attempt to successfully date online - do in terms of their visually oriented presentations boggles my mind!

 They are given the opportunity to present themselves via their images, in the best ways possible, and yet, the most prevalent usage of the imagery on the online-dating-sites is so bad, that it almost makes you think that the lousy image-presentation-owners don't really like to be successful.

 My image-related online relationship advice is that you really apply yourself in the area of your online-visual-presentation.

 You don't have to go overboard.
 If you happen to be an attractive looking model, one image of your whole body - scantily dressed - would be enough.
 If you are average looking, at least three images of yourself are needed.